matter-labs/zksync-era/docs/specs/zkVM/VM_and_prover/VM_section/zkSync_era_virtual_machine_primer.md

 ## Server

-The VM is controlled by a _server._ When the server needs to build a new batch, it starts an instance of zkVM and feeds the transactions to the [Bootloader](#bootloader).
+The VM is controlled by a _server._ When the server needs to build a new batch, it starts an instance of zkEVM and feeds the transactions to the [Bootloader](#bootloader).

-zkVM accepts three parameters:
+zkEVM accepts three parameters:

 1. Bootloader’s hash.
 It is used to fetch the bootloader code from decommitter.
 2. Code hash of `DefaultAccount` contract code.
 It is used to fetch the default code from Decommitter in case of a far